-My name is Steven Warrenfeltz, I am a self-taught investor and this is my website.
+My name is Steven Warrenfeltz, I am a Christian, Free-Market Capitalist, and a self-taught investor.

-My uncle was a World War II Veteran and a small businessman, he served in WWII as a B-24 Navigator/Pilot and owned several small businesses in Baltimore.
+My uncle was a World War II Veteran and a small businessman, he served in WWII as a B-24 Navigator/Pilot and owned some small businesses in Baltimore.

 My uncle was the person who got me fascinated with investing, during one of my visits, he stopped by the bank to cash a check, but before he went inside, he showed the check to me.